- TAX INFO

 Exception for Certain Rental Real Estate Activities

-If you meet all of the following conditions, your rental real estate losses are not limited by the passive activity loss rules.
+If you meet all of the following conditions, your rental real estate losses are not limited by the passive activity loss rules, and you do not need to complete Form 8582.
 If you do not meet all of these conditions, see the Instructions for Form 8582 to find out if you must complete and attach Form 8582 to figure any losses allowed.

 - Rental real estate activities are your only passive activities.